tchapsdev/finerd/README.md

 ## What is Finerd?

-Finerd is React & NextJS based boilerplate written in TypeScript.
+Finerd is React & NextJS based finance application written in TypeScript.
-It's designed to help you kick-start your next project by supplying you with features & components to cut development time.
+It's designed to help user manage their expenses, saving and investments.

 ## What features does Finerd bring?